mpeterv/argparse/README.md

 ### Actions

-argparse can trigger a callback when an option, argument or command is processed.
+argparse can trigger a callback when an option or a command is encountered.
 The callback can be set using `action` field.

-Action are mostly useful for creating flags triggering immediate reaction regardless of whether the rest of command line arguments are correct.
+Actions are called regardless of whether the rest of command line arguments are correct.

 ```lua
 parser:flag "-v" "--version"